Plumsail/forms-docs/source/designer/containers.rst

 Parent Grid properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Every element within a Grid has following properties:
+Every element within a Grid has the following properties:

 .. list-table::
     :header-rows: 1